marcus-aurelianus/assignmentNodeJS/README.md

 ## available API

-/api/healthcheck
+- /api/healthcheck
-/api/register
+- /api/register
-/api/reports/workload
+- /api/reports/workload

 ## Illustration of register user record approach

-In reality, a same class under same subject should have same amount of students regardless of teachers.
+In reality, a same class under same subject should have same amount of students regardless of teachers. <br>
-So whenever we are registering user record with the register API, The register service will query from the database and update the students of other teachers.
+So whenever we are registering user record with the register API, <br>
+The register service will query from the database and update the students of other teachers. <br>

 ## Prerequisites
 - NodeJS v12.18.3